 - An established and trusted data governance infrastructure

-The combined solution enhances claim tracking, predicts payment timelines, and optimizes the revenue cycle while reducing payment delays, improving cash flow, and providing predictive insights to address claim denial trends.
-By leveraging this solution, healthcare organizations can experience notable returns, including:
+The integrated Data Lakehouse solution enhances claim tracking, predicts payment timelines and optimizes the revenue cycle while reducing payment delays, improving cash flow and providing predictive insights to address claim denial trends.
+By leveraging this solution, healthcare organizations can experience key benefits, including:

 - Reduction in Denial